jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 :::

-1. Install the NVIDIA proprietary driver on host.
+1. Install the NVIDIA proprietary driver on the host system.
 See above instructions.

-2. Install the NVIDIA Container Toolkit on host by following the link:
+2. Install the NVIDIA Container Toolkit on the host system by following this link:

    - https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide

-3. Use Docker command line **or** use docker-compose:
+3. Use the Docker command line **or** docker-compose:

    - Example command line: